Ultimate guide to the south of France (2025)

 How do you get to the south of France?

-If coming from the UK, consider the Eurostar from London.
-Its quick and easy to get to Paris, and far better for the environment.
-Paris to Marseille is a further 3-4 hour train, so you’ll likely need to break it up with a stay in Paris or even Lyon.
+If coming from the UK, consider taking the Eurostar from London.
+Paris to Marseille is around 3 hours by direct train – here’s our step-by-step Eurostar London to Marseille guide with booking tips.
+You’ll might need to break it up with a stay in Paris or even Lyon.
 But, that’s part of the fun!

 How do you get around the south of France?